Theory of Operation

 Streaming platforms followed.
 Spotify, Apple Music, YouTube, and others all adopted loudness normalization with targets ranging from −14 to −23 LUFS depending on their playback philosophy.
 The loudness war, at least for the formats that carry normalization metadata, was over.

 Accurate loudness normalization requires knowing the measured loudness before applying the correction — you cannot normalize in a single real-time pass without reading the entire file first.
-FilmStrip uses ffmpeg's loudnorm filter in two-pass mode:
+FilmStrip uses ffmpeg's loudnorm filter in two-pass mode.

-ffmpeg processes the full audio file with the loudnorm filter in measurement mode, writing output to /dev/null.
+Pass 1 — Analysis: ffmpeg processes the full audio file with the loudnorm filter in measurement mode, writing output to /dev/null.
 At the end, the filter reports the measured integrated loudness (I), true peak (TP), loudness range (LRA), and gating threshold.
+For a two-hour film this pass takes time proportional to the duration.

-| −23 LUFS | Broadcast standard (EBU R128) | Matches European broadcast TV.
-Very conservative — feels quiet next to music. |
+−23 LUFSBroadcast standard (EBU R128)Matches European broadcast TV.
+Feels quiet next to streaming music.

-| −16 LUFS | FilmStrip default (Apple Music / Tidal) | Matches streaming music normalization on Apple platforms.
+−16 LUFSApple Music / TidalMatches streaming music normalization on Apple platforms.
 Dialogue feels natural in a playlist context.
-Works well on most devices. |

 If the measured loudness is already below the true-peak ceiling (−1 dBTP by default), the normalization is a simple gain increase.
 If the source peaks would clip at the target loudness, the gain is reduced slightly to keep the output within the ceiling — so the integrated loudness may land slightly below target on very dynamic material.
 This is correct behavior: it prevents digital clipping at the cost of fractionally missing the loudness target.